chapter 1

 "Ah, Angella!
 Good morning," greeted Elias, the shopkeeper, a wizened man with a kind smile and spectacles perched precariously on his nose.
 "The usual order, I presume?"

-"The usual, Elias," Angella confirmed, returning his smile.
+"The usual, Elias," Angella confirmed, the tension of the street fading away.
 "And Jackson tells me there's a new arrival on hyperdimensional physics?
 Something about cracked algorithms?"

 Elias chuckled, his eyes twinkling.
 "Indeed.
 A rather... enthusiastic young man was in here just yesterday, raving about it.
 I set aside a copy for him, knowing his mother wouldn't let him miss out."
 He gestured to a beautifully bound data-slate on the counter, its cover adorned with intricate, glowing glyphs.